alsora/CNN_Visualization/README.md

         $ python tsneCNN.py -i image_dir -g

-It's possible to test different networks simply by downloading their prototxt and weights and providing the correct paths to the script.
+It's possible to test different networks simply by downloading their prototxt and weights and providing the paths to these file when launching the script.
+Do not forget to set also the network type!
+This argument is used to choose from which layer features have to be extracted.

 The expected output consists in: